CodesterClub/Java-Algogen/Docs/README.md

 not for expressing programs you've already thought of.
 It should be a pencil, not a pen."<br>&ensp;&#8211;Paul Graham</em>

-### Hence we decided to automate the ugliest part of
+### Hence we decided to automate:
-the documentation process:
-- Rewriting your code as an algorithm
+- The ugliest part of the documentation process, i.e. rewriting your code as an algorithm

-### If the board takes action to prevent students using our
-software, we'll change the format of algorithms or if required the language from Java to what is in the board's syllabus as and when required.
+### Note
+We will continue updating the format to make the algorithm look more human-made.
+If the board changes the style of algorithm, we'll change ours to theirs.